Skip to content

 Extend with Custom Annotations

 One of the key strengths of HAPTIC is how easily you can add custom behavior.
-For example, suppose your platform users need to inject a X-Request-ID header for distributed tracing.
-With traditional ingress controllers, you'd wait for a new release or fork the project.
-With HAPTIC, you add a template snippet to your Helm values:
+Suppose your platform users need to inject an X-Request-ID header for distributed tracing.
+With HAPTIC, add a template snippet to your Helm values:

 controller: